tinalexander/tinalexander.github.io/notes/2024/02-february.md

 # February 23, 2024

+- **Source:** emailed state
+- **Attribution:** Broward County Public Schools spokesperson
+- **Date:** received February 21, 2024

+> Yesterday, Tuesday, February 20, Broward County Public Schools was notified of one additional confirmed measles case at Manatee Bay Elementary School.
+This brings the total number of confirmed cases to six.
+At the request of Florida’s Surgeon General, the District has shared the attached announcement and guidance with our parents and guardians at Manatee Bay Elementary School.

 ## At least 30 measles cases confirmed or suspected so far through Feb.
 23

 - **Source:** multiple sources